zach1king/cs50-love/README.md

 The app aims to be free so that people from worldwide can meet and chat without any payment.
 However, to support, a donate function is added onto the website as well.

-The website is temporary hosted on CS50 IDE.
-It will be only open when you have request on this github page.
-The detailed announcement for open the website due to the request will be made in advance.

-CS50 Love Website URL: https://84a647b1-34de-4d1d-988d-d8de615af8fd-ide.cs50.xyz
+CS50 Love Website URL: https://shchanam.pythonanywhere.com

 # Dependencies
 Before running the web app in CS50 IDE, please run the following in the console: